sagemath/trac_to_gh/Issue 682.md

 # Issue 682: make it easier to load/save worksheets in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/682

 Original creator: was